DOSING & MONITORING

 TITRATE

-Up in 1- or 2-mg increments twice daily, no more than once every 2 weeks based on individual response and tolerability.
-If your patient tolerates 10 mg twice daily and continues to have elevated 24-hour UFC levels above the ULN, you may up-titrate by 5 mg twice daily every 2 weeks.
+Up in 1- or 2-mg increments twice daily, no more than once every 2 weeks, based on the rate of cortisol changes, individual tolerability, and improvement in signs and symptoms of Cushing’s disease.
+If your patient tolerates 10 mg twice daily and continues to have elevated 24-hour urinary free cortisol (UFC) levels above the upper limit of normal (ULN), you may up-titrate by 5 mg twice daily every 2 weeks1

 Circle Three Icon